aridaibordon/check-bitcoin-balance/README.md

 By default, the output format of the balance is given in satoshis.
 Using the booleans `return_btc` and `return_eur` (which are set to False by default) alter this output:

 * If `return_eur` is set to True: The output will be given in euros.
-The conversion rate is extracted using the yfinance package.
+Conversion rate is extracted from yfinance.
 * If `return_btc` is set to True: The output will be given in bitcoins (1 BTC = 1e8 satoshis).